 Living in Lima, I saw the video for her first single, “If You Had My Love,” premiere on MTV Latin America (and presage the advent of 24-hour entertainment à la carte thanks to that good ol’ pre-Y2K tech, that crazy little thing called the Internet), and then we all saw plant her stake on the ground, take her seat at the table, and open doors for rooms that were previously quite exclusive, as part of the so-called Latin Explosion of the time (which was literally covered by Time magazine), alongside artists like Ricky Martin, Shakira, Enrique Iglesias, and her then-friend, Marc Anthony.
 How cool it is that, thanks in no small measure to J. Lo, the American landscape is now browner and livelier.

-Later, living in Miami, I came of age around the same sunny spots that simple girl from the Bronx – as I’m pretty sure I once heard La Lopez demure to a highly complimentary Joan Rivers out on some awards-show red carpet – sort of came of age, too.
+Later, living in Miami, I came of age around the same sunny spots that simple girl from the Bronx (as I once heard La Lopez demure to a highly complimentary Joan Rivers out on some awards-show red carpet) sort of came of age, too.
 So you know her music resonated in tangible ways.
+It was on a lot, and it seemed I was always waiting for tonight.

 Later yet, after she and Anthony got together and married, our orbits continued to dance around each other because they bought into the Miami Dolphins, as well as real estate on Brickell Avenue, so they were in town a lot, and I would hear about them meeting with this or that home designer or making appearances at whatever hot spot was lit that week (Club 50 one night, LIV another…).
 Ever the multi-hyphenate, J. Lo added a lot of magic to my Magic City experience.
 It was in Miami that the couple confirmed they were expecting their twins.
 So the excitement was real.